erpc-io/eRPC/README.md

-## Instructions
+## Requirements
- * eRPC requires a machine with a C++11 compiler. clang and gcc have been tested.
+ * A C++11 compiler. clang and gcc have been tested.
+See `scripts/packages.sh` for a list of required software packages.
- * To install all required packages, run `./scripts/packages.sh`
- * Increase SHM limits and create at least 2048 hugepages on each NUMA node.
- * Installing RDMA drivers:
+ * A machine with InfiniBand or Mellanox Ethernet NICs.
+Ideally, any InfiniBand NIC should work.
+Non-Mellanox Ethernet NICs are not currently supported.
-   * It's best to install drivers using the latest Mellanox OFED
+   * It's best to use NIC drivers from Mellanox OFED.
+Optimized drivers for eRPC are available in the `drivers` directory.
    * Upstream drivers work as well.
 This requires installing the `ibverbs` and `mlx4` userspace packages, and enabling the `mlx4_ib` and `ib_uverbs` kernel drivers.
 On Ubuntu, the incantation is:
       * `apt install libmlx4-dev libibverbs-dev`
       * `modprobe mlx4_ib ib_uverbs`
    * For Connect-IB and newer NICs, use `mlx4` by `mlx5`
+ * Unlimited SHM limits, and at least 2048 huge pages on every NUMA node.

+## Instructions
  * To build the tests, use `cmake . -DPERF=OFF; make -j`.
 Use `sudo ctest` to run all tests.
  * To build an application, change the contents of `scripts/autorun_app_file`